How action mapping can change your design process

 Action mapping makes stakeholders work together to analyze the performance problem, commit to the same measurable goal, and agree to focus on activities rather than information.
 This can be a big change to the typical course development workflow.

-Without action mapping:
+Without action mapping

 1. The client says, “I need a course.”